firecannons/My_Neat/README.md

  made by me.
 It's far from done but you can try it out using the pong sample anyway.

 ## The Pong Sample
-The Pong Sample will evolve a networks until one achieves a perfect 10/10 game, and then shows it on the screen playing matches.
+The Pong Sample will evolve the networks to play Pong.
+It will continue evolving te networks until one achieves a perfect 10/10 game, and then shows that network on the screen playing matches.
 ### Requirements
 * A Linux distro
 * [Code::Blocks](http://www.codeblocks.org/)